-The Student Disciplinary Panel (Panel) is intended to ensure a consistent approach to risk and needs identification, and their management.
-The Panel will be chaired by the Student Services Manager or appropriate nominee, who will convene meetings with at least two members of Abertay staff not previously involved in the investigation, the Abertay Students' Association Vice-President or their nominee and a clerk.
+The Student Disciplinary Panel ('the Panel') is intended to ensure a consistent approach to risk and needs identification, and their management.
+The Panel will be chaired by the Student Services Manager or appropriate nominee, who will convene a meeting with at least two members of Abertay staff not previously involved in the investigation, the Abertay Students' Association Vice-President or their nominee and a clerk.